 According to their about page “The Mercatus Center at George Mason University is a 501(c)3 not-for-profit organization and is supported by foundations (58%), individuals (40%), and businesses (2%) from around the country.
 The Center does not receive financial support from George Mason University or any federal, state, or local government.”
 Corporate donations include 9 million from Koch Industries from 1985 to 2014 and $330,000 from ExxonMobil.

 According to their about page “Mercatus researchers conduct research, work with graduate students to apply ideas to problems in the world, and make research findings available to the media and to policymakers to connect academic learning with real-world practice.”

 In review, the Mercatus Center does not use emotional language in headlines or articles such as this: Strengthening the US Economy through a US-UK Trade Agreement.
-This article is properly sourced to highly credible sources such as the World Trade Organization, the Census Bureau and the US International Trade Commission.
+This article is properly sourced to highly credible sources such as the World Trade Organization, the Census Bureau, and the US International Trade Commission.
 Story selection takes a strongly free-market position such as this: 0%: The Correct Corporate Tax Rate.
 This story is directly republished from The Hill.
 Mercatus also endorses Austrian Economic Theory, with the Austrian School of Economics first coining the term anarcho-capitalism.

-When it comes to science, Mercatus is skeptical of Government based solutions for climate change, but does not deny that it is human caused and in line with the consensus of science.
+When it comes to science, Mercatus is skeptical of Government based solutions for climate change but does not deny that it is human-caused and in line with the consensus of science.

-In general, Mercatus always favors Free-Market solutions, but is evidence based in their research.
+In general, Mercatus always favors Free-Market solutions but is evidence-based in their research.

 A factual search reveals that Mercatus has not failed a fact check.

-Overall, we rate Mercatus Right-Center Biased based on Free-Market economic positions and minimal loaded language that align with the right and High for factual reporting due to proper sourcing and a clean fact check record.
+Overall, we rate Mercatus Right-Center Biased based on Free-Market economic positions and minimally loaded language that align with the right and High for factual reporting due to proper sourcing and a clean fact check record.
 (D. Van Zandt 1/12/2019)